 Seeing the word viscose listed as the fiber content on a shirt label may throw you for a loop, but don't be afraid to buy the garment if it fits and you like it.
 Viscose is simply a form of rayon.
 You'll often see the terms used together on a care or fiber content label as viscose rayon.
 Viscose is also often combined with spandex, silk, and cotton fibers in fabrics.

 How to Wash Viscose Rayon

 Many garments made of viscose are labeled as dry clean only.
-This is because viscose fabrics can be damaged by excessive wringing and twisting that can occur in a washer with an agitator.
+This is because viscose fibers can be damaged by excessive wringing and twisting that can occur in a washer with an central agitator.
 If you are not experienced with doing laundry or the garment is structured or very expensive, follow the label instructions and stick with dry cleaning as the preferred method of cleaning.

 How to Remove Stains From Viscose Rayon